marcanuy/marcanuy.github.io/en/projects/_posts/2014-11-01-bilingual-database.md

   - http://sayinspanish.com
   - http://comosediceeningles.org
 tags: Laravel PHP Bootstrap
+status: run
 ---

-English-Spanish dictionary with example sentences for each word, designed for search engines to get a conversion at <abbr title="Search Engines Results Pages">SERP</abbr> with a clean, human-friendly layout.
+English-Spanish dictionary with example sentences for each word.

+Designed for search engines to get a conversion at <abbr title="Search Engines Results Pages">SERP</abbr> with a clean, human-friendly layout.